About Us. Our Patrons.

 Donald co-founded the Macdonald hotel chain in 1990.
 Since then they have opened 75 hotels and resorts across the UK, as well as a further four timeshare resorts in Spain.+ -

 Anton was Maître Chef des Cuisines at The Dorchester for thirteen years, after which he opened a cookery school and a private dining club in Belgravia.
-Most recently he was asked to cook for the 300 wedding guests at the evening reception of Prince William and Catherine Middleton in 2011.+ -
+He was asked to cook for the 300 wedding guests at the evening reception of Prince William and Catherine Middleton in 2011.+ -

 Harry was awarded the Lifetime Achievement Award in 2008 for his service to the hotel industry.
 With more than 40 years in the hotel industry, Harry has marked his career with outstanding service and training.
 He is a past Chairman of the Master Innholders and was awarded Hotelier of the Year in 1986.
 After nearly 25 years as MD and then Chairman of Lucknam Park Hotel & Spa Harry has recently retired from this role and acts as a mentor to future generations of hoteliers.+ -

 Jamie found fame in 1997 via The Naked Chef television series.
 Since then Jamie has featured in various television series and opened numerous restaurants.
 He has also campaigned for healthier school meals and healthier living both in the UK and the US.+ -